estrattonbailey/operator/README.md

 ```

 # Changelog
+### v1.8.0
+Removed default scroll handling.
+This should be moved to user-space in the event
+the user doesn't want the page to reset to the top.

 ### v1.7.0
 Added `previousDocument` (a complete cloned `document` object) to the `state`
 object.
 Replaces `state.title` via `previousDocument.title`.